 Stand-alone lump sums

 Normally, tax-free cash can only be paid where there is an entitlement at the same time to either a lifetime annuity, scheme pension or drawdown pension.
+For this reason, it’s not possible for all of a member’s rights under a pension scheme to be paid as tax-free cash.
 However, some individuals may have had an entitlement on 5 April 2006 under an approved occupational pension scheme to take 100% of their fund as tax-free cash.

 To recognise this, and to allow protection of these 100% tax-free cash amounts in certain circumstances, HM Revenue & Customs (HMRC) introduced the concept of the ‘stand-alone lump sum’.
 Conditions must be met for ‘stand-alone lump sum’ protection to apply, and these are explained below.

 To be classed as a stand-alone lump sum, the lump sum entitlement must meet a number of conditions:

-- an individual must also have reached the normal minimum pension age of 55 or, if retiring earlier, must have a protected pension age or must be taking benefits early due to ill-health.
+- an individual must have reached the normal minimum pension age of 55 or, if retiring earlier, have a protected pension age or be taking benefits due to ill-health.

-- all of an individual’s uncrystallised rights must be paid at the same time.
+- all of an individual’s uncrystallised rights under the scheme must be paid at the same time.

 - if an individual has registered tax-free cash of more than £375,000 alongside primary protection, then the stand-alone lump sum must represent a 100% tax-free cash entitlement as at 5 April 2006 under a registered pension scheme.
 (Where someone has registered tax-free cash of more than £375,000 with primary protection, a monetary amount of lump sum is protected across all the schemes the individual is a member of and this amount will be quoted on their primary protection certificate.
 Individuals can then choose, subject to scheme rules, the amount of lump sum they take from each scheme.
 So an individual may take all the benefits from a particular scheme as a stand-alone lump sum, where the rules of the scheme allow this.)